ndench/ndench.github.io/_posts/2018-10-06-whats-new-in-php-q1-2019.md

 So far, there have been a handful of RFC's accepted for PHP 7.4.
 Originally meant to only add deprecations to prepare for 8.0, we now get some exciting new features.
-[stictcher.io](https://stitcher.io/blog/new-in-php-74) provides a great up-to-date overview of the new features.
+[stitcccher.io](https://stitcher.io/blog/new-in-php-74) provides a great up-to-date overview of the new features.

-### Foregin Function Interface
+### Foreign Function Interface

 A foreign function interface allows calling C functions and data types from PHP.
-It's modelled after a similar feature in both Python and Lua and will allow C extensions to be written in pure PHP.
+It's modelled after a similar feature in both Python and Lua and will allow PHP extensions to be written in PHP, albeit with a lot of C code in what is essentially a HEREDOC.
 Here's an example from the [rfc](https://wiki.php.net/rfc/ffi) that shows defining some C structs, and calling a C function: